DevExpress/devextreme-react/README.md

 ### <a name="controlled-mode"></a>Controlled Mode ###

 In the controlled mode, a component state is passed via its props by its parent component.
 This mode provides the following capabilities:
-- Keep UI up to date when modifying a component state from other application parts
+- Keep UI up to date when modifying a component state from code
 - Share state between components in your app
 - Persist and restore state

-To control component state, provide the value for the required property and handle the event fired when this property is changed (use the appropriate property with the `on` prefix):
+To control component state, provide the value for the required property and handle the event fired when it is changed (use the appropriate property with the `on` prefix):

 ```jsx
 import React from 'react';